Los Angeles IRS Tax Attorney

 Received a Letter from the IRS?

 If you have received a communication from the IRS regarding a potential tax deficiency, you face the potential for significant penalties and other consequences.
 The experienced and dedicated LA tax professionals of the Tax Law Offices of David W. Klasing can advocate on your behalf and work to mitigate the tax situation you face.
-To schedule a reduced-rate consultation at our law offices, call 800-681-1295 today or contact us online.
+To schedule a reduced-rate consultation at our law offices, call (310) 492-5583 or 800-681-1295 today or contact us online.